Hashim Jalilul Alam Aqamaddin

-Hashim Jalilul Alam Aqamaddin (1824 – 10 May 1906) was the 25th Sultan of Brunei from 1885 until his death in 1906.
+Hashim Jalilul Alam Aqamaddin (1825 – 10 May 1906) was the 25th Sultan of Brunei from 1885 until his death in 1906.
 Pengiran Anak Hashim or Hashim Jalilul was a prominent and controversial figure in Bruneian history.
-Many Western visitors' narrative painted him and his surroundings in a bad light, which was consistent with the idea that Brunei was a decaying monarchy at the time.
+Many Western visitors' narrative painted him and his surroundings in a bad way, which was indeed consistent with the idea that Brunei was a decaying monarchy at the time.

 Sultan Hashim requested British help in the late 19th century to stop Rajah Charles Brooke's territorial expansions, which resulted in the 1888 Protectorate Agreement.
 Aware of Brunei's request for assistance from the Ottoman Empire, the British sent Malcolm McArthur to handle matters related to governance, which resulted in the 1905–1906 Supplementary Agreement.
 This arrangement put Brunei's government under British control by allowing a British resident to advise the Sultan on most issues, with the exception of those pertaining to Islam and Malay customs.

-Personal life

-It is unknown what year Pengiran Anak Hashim was born between 1811 and 1835.
-A. V. M. Horton's 1824 estimate is seen to be more plausible.
-He was born to Sultan Omar Ali Saifuddin II, not to a royal consort spouse, YM Puan Zaidah.
-He met Malcolm McArthur in 1904, when he was believed to be in his 70s by the latter, although he claimed to be in his 80s.
-By that time, he was characterised as weak and elderly.
-He had clearly been worn out during his reign due to his elderly age and the strain of statecraft over time.
-He married into an anti-Western party in the Brunei royal through the daughter of Pengiran Anak Muhammad Yusuf (known as Usop).

 Early life

+He was born in 1825 to Sultan Omar Ali Saifuddin II, not to a royal consort spouse, YM Puan Zaidah.